 PG&E Agrees To Pay $11 Billion Insurance Settlement Over California Wildfires

-Pacific Gas and Electric Co. has agreed to a second large settlement over devastating wildfires, saying it will pay $11 billion to resolve most insurance claims from the Northern California wine country fires in 2017 and the 2018 Camp Fire.
+Utility giant PG&E has agreed to a second large settlement over devastating Northern California wildfires, saying it will pay $11 billion to resolve most insurance claims from the wine country fires in 2017 and massive Camp Fire in 2018.

 "These claims are based on payments made by insurance companies to individuals and businesses with insurance coverage for wildfire damages" in those catastrophic blazes, PG&E said in announcing the deal.

-The utility says the tentative deal with a group of insurers covers about 85 percent of claims from those fires.
+The utility says the tentative deal with a group of insurers covers about 85% of claims from those fires.
 While the $11 billion sum is large, it's far smaller than the roughly $20 billion that the insurance companies wanted, after paying out billions to California wildfire victims.

 The settlement will require the approval of a bankruptcy court, as PG&E filed for bankruptcy in January and recently entered into a Chapter 11 reorganization plan.